enketo/blog/_posts/2015-05-19-install-enketo.md

 nano /etc/ssh/sshd_config
 ```

-Scroll down with your keyboard arrow keys to find the existing settings and change their values to `no` as mentioned below.
-Remove the "# "in front of the sentence if present.
+Scroll down with your keyboard arrow keys to find the existing settings and change their values to _no_ as mentioned below.
+Remove the _#_ in front of the sentence if present.
 These are the correct settings:

 ```bash
 PermitRootLogin no